kaylah176/Project_3/README.md

 3. **RealEstateNFT.sol**: Creates the house token to be used for transactions.
 4. **OwnershipToken.sol**: Assigns % of tokens to the shareholders (manages the OWN token).

-## Steps to deploy - Stage 1, watch the following YouTube videos in order to view compiling, and deployment of the NFT token
+## Steps to deploy - Stage 1:
+The following videos contain detailed step by step instructions from compiling the NFT token, connecting to Metamask, deployment of the token, transacting between investors and calculating asset returns.
 1. https://youtu.be/ViRI_zeGosQ: Compiling the NFT.
 2. https://youtu.be/bvUSPix2aBQ: Deployment NFT & Interlinking with MetaMask.
 3. https://youtu.be/j5mqZS82bkA: Enabling transactions between investors.